DryBuild/marvelous-potato-90e42/content/pages/features.md

         image_position: left
         actions: []
       - title: Professional Finish
         content: "With the use of Dry Build from pre line to post line we can ensure that your framing is as stable as possible.
-This can reduce the likelihood of secondary damage occuring such as screws popping on plaster board, mould developing under mid-floors, no more gaps and plaster joins from cracking.
-All of which m ay not appear untill well after the job is completed .\n\nAsk for Dry Build on your next\_project.\n"
+This can reduce the likelihood of secondary damage occuring such as screws popping on plaster board, mould developing under mid-floors and no more gaps and plaster joins from cracking.
+All of which may not appear untill well after the job is completed .\n\nAsk for Dry Build on your next\_project.\n"
         align: left
         image: /images/f6390bea-363e-4366-81ca-7054c80832e1-lg.jpg
         image_alt: Feature 3 placeholder image